Warpholomey/DozeAnywhere/README.md

 /xsit
 ```

-This macro default /doze emote and «doze anywhere» if ALT is pressed:
+This macro will use default /doze emote and «doze anywhere» if ALT is pressed:

 ```
 /micon "Doze" emote